telehash/telehash.github.io/protocol.md

 > Note: This is the second major version of the Telehash protocol, the
 > first one is deprecated and was a minimal experimental spec
-> to create a distributed hash table, it is a work in progress yet
+> to create a distributed hash table.
+This is a work in progress yet
-> and unstable!
+> and starting to stabilize.

-Telehash is a new encrypted mesh protocol enabling applications to find, identify, and communicate directly with each other.
-It is built on public-key security (PKI) and fundamentally creates peer-to-peer (P2P) connections using a distributed hash-table (DHT) to form the mesh.
+Telehash is a new secure wire protocol that creates a decentralized overlay network, enabling apps and devices to find, identify, and communicate directly with each other.
+It is built on public-key security (PKI) and fundamentally creates mesh of peer-to-peer (P2P) connections using a distributed hash-table (DHT).

-As a protocol, it does not provide direct end-user functionality or application specifications.
-Instead, Telehash is primarily a tool for developers of specifications and of libraries/SDKs to use in creating modern applications which require rich experiences and private interconnectivity at scale.

-The principle idea that drove the creation and development of Telehash is the belief that any application instance should be able to easily and securely talk to any other application instance, whether they are two instances of the same application, or completely different applications.
+The principle idea that drove the creation and development of Telehash is the belief that any application instance should be able to easily and securely talk to any other application instance or device, whether they are two instances of the same application, or completely different applications.
 They should be able to do so directly, and in any environment, from servers to mobile devices down to embedded systems